ethereum/ethereum-org-website/src/content/contributing/translation-program/translators-guide/index.md

 When translating, try not to rush.
 Take it easy and have fun!

-Thank you for being involved with the translation program and helping us make the website accessible to a wider audience.
+Thank you for being involved with the Translation Program and helping us make the website accessible to a wider audience.
 The Ethereum community is global, and we are happy you are a part of it!